anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * the introduction of the additional component registrar-agent
 * no transport layer security between registrar-agent and pledge

-The credential used by the registrar-agent to sign the data for the pledge should not contain any personal information.
+The credential used by the registrar-agent to sign the data for the pledge SHOULD NOT contain any personal information.
 Therefore, it is recommended to use an LDevID certificate associated with the commissioning device instead of an LDevID certificate associated with the service technician operating the device.
 This avoids revealing potentially included personal information to Registrar and MASA.